Good afternoon and happy Friday! This weekend I have absolutely NOTHING planned for the first time in months and I could not be happier.

 - Vow to Get More Sleep in 2013: Another sleep article.
 Tips include 3) turn the heat down, 4) unplug (what I should be doing now!), 5) meditate, 6) do yoga (OK!), and 7) stop puttering!
 (That means no chores after 9pm, yes I am talking to you my fellow type A’s.)

 And I also just wanted to share some other random things…

 Monday List Love

 - Wanted to share this pic of dinner the other night.
-I was out of the city all day Saturday (went to my hometown in NJ for a friend’s baby shower) and when I got home, Bobby had prepared this beautiful meal!
+I was out of the city all day Saturday and when I got home, Bobby had prepared this beautiful meal!
 It’s a salad with hard boiled egg, bacon, onion, and homemade dressing.
 I had no idea he could cook – he totally outdid himself.
 He also made butternut squash ravioli (from TJ’s) with sauteed veggies and he cooked up a cheesy mushroom flatbread (also courtesy of TJ’s).
 The salad is served in a really beautiful dish from my mom.

 - Bobby used this salad recipe for the dinner salad and dressing.
 It was supposed to be spinach but I prefer romaine as a salad base.